a-vanderheiden/TXTravel/README.md

 The notebook will then assess each sub-competion from the list of counties porvided (either from the kmz intersections or those listed by you).

-Interactive maps will show you what the notebook is calculating and your results for each of the sub-competions will be summarized at the end.
+Your results for each of the sub-competions will be summarized at the end and an interactive map will visualize these results.

 ## Downloading kmz travel routes
 You can generate and download kmz files of Google Maps driving routes from the [My Maps](https://www.google.com/maps/d/) website created by Google.